 To share all the news and events that happen at Harlow Green Community Primary School, the Year 6 HG News team report weekly.
 The aim is to build confidence and a range of skills which can be applied in a variety of ways.
 This opportunity also gives an insight into the potential of becoming a jour

 During our Forest School sessions this term we have been learning about birds.
-Through games, activity’s and observations the children have widened their knowledge.
+Through games, activities and observations the children have widened their knowledge.
 This week we have been focusing on feathers, their shapes and their function.
 We have the advantage of having our own birds in school,

 This week in our Forest School we have been learning about predators and how they hunt.
 Linking to last weeks lesson about kestrals, the children played a game where they were the prey.
 Miss Rowe was the kestral on the hunt.
 The mice have to creep and forage in the woods, trying to stay out of sigh